Update:

 The William Annin Middle School

-The Bernards Township Board of Education announced on Monday, January 19, 1969 that the new Junior High School was going to be named after NJ Legislator William Annin.
-The name was provided by local historian Arch W. Carswell.
-The construction site was that of the former Heather Farms.
-Other names that were under consideration included; William Penn, John Harrison, Samuel Kennedy as well as Twin Brook and Coppergate.
+The Bernards Township Board of Education announced on Monday, January 19, 1969, that the new junior high school would be named after New Jersey legislator William Annin.
+Local historian Arch W. Carswell provided the name.
+The construction site was located on the former Heather Farms property.
+Other names that were under consideration included William Penn, John Harrison, and Samuel Kennedy, as well as Twin Brook and Coppergate.

 “First, we pay tribute to a man who was the father of his Community, and who embodied the finest of ideals: love of country, a belief in the need for education, and a desire to give public service.
 Second, in choosing the name of one of her sons, and the original settler, we honor the fastest growing area of our township.
 Third and perhaps most important, we hope to instill in our school children some knowledge of and feeling for the long historical tradition of this pre-Revolutionary town of ours.
 We have much to he proud of in our past, and even more to look forward to in the future, which will be in the hands of many of the children educated in the school named for William Annin.
 May they be inspired by his example.”